trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 **************

-Beginning with TrueOS® 11, most of the system management utilities that were previously available in the PC-BSD® :ref:`Control Panel` have been rewritten to use the SysAdm™ API.
+Beginning with TrueOS® 11, most of the system management utilities that were previously available in the PC-BSD® Control Panel have been rewritten to use the SysAdm™ API.
 This API is designed to make it easy to manage any FreeBSD or TrueOS® desktop or server system over a secure connection from any operating system that has the SysAdm™ application